 The dog represents loyalty, while the pig represents an easy-going nature.
 If you are overly loyal without being easy-going and pleasant, you will shut out others and become isolated.
 Being too easy-going without the noble quality of loyalty, however, can make you lose your principles.
 That being said, no matter where loyalty lies, whether to a nation, a team, or your dream, an easy-going outlook cannot be lacking.

 The Chinese zodiac is one expression of traditional Chinese wisdom passed down through the ages.
 It uses animals to signify characteristics about ourselves.
 If you know what your personality traits happen to be according to your birth year animal, you can use the complimentary animal’s traits to find balance.
-In this way, you can use the yin-yang theory to holistically understand yourself.
+In this way, you can use the yin-yang theory to holistically understand yourself through the Chinese zodiac.